 Is my child ready to start school?

-Moving from pre-school to reception is a significant step in your child’s education and can be a daunting time for families.
-The curriculum for 4-year-olds is the same in reception as it is in nursery; largely based around learning through play.
+Moving from pre-school to reception is a significant step in your child’s education.
+It can be a daunting time for families.
+The curriculum for 4-year-olds is the same in reception as it is in nursery.
+It is largely based around learning through play.
 This allows your child to have an individualised learning journey and make good progress from their starting point.

-Teachers in reception classes are very experienced in meeting the varied needs of the youngest children and tailoring learning activities appropriately to each individual child.
+Teachers in reception classes are very experienced in meeting the varied needs of the youngest children.
+They tailor learning activities appropriately to each individual child.
 The best thing to do is talk to the school about what to expect in reception and how they can address any concerns you may have.

 Things to consider before requesting delayed admission

 Before making a formal request, consider all the options.
 For example, delaying for part of the year or taking up a part time place may be better possibilities for your child.
 To find out more, talk to:

 - the School Admissions team

 - your GP (if you have any medical concerns)

 - and, most importantly, the schools you have an interest in.

 Why delayed admission might not be in your child’s best interests